Equifax hackers got 10.9M driver's license numbers: How to protect yourself

 Hackers could also use your driver's license to create a synthetic identity.
 Synthetic identities combine real stolen data from several sources with fake information (your driver's license, say, plus someone else's Social Security number, plus a made-up name or birthdate) and synthetic identity theft occurs when someone uses that persona to commit fraud.
 Synthetic ID theft is harder to spot than boilerplate identity theft, given it doesn't match anyone's exact credentials.

 How did the identity thieves get access to driver's license data anyway?
 Well, if you ever disputed your credit report information through Equifax, you may have been asked for your driver's license information to verify your identity.
 And, as previously disclosed, hackers obtained dispute documents with personal identifying information during the breach.

 You can't know for sure if your driver's license was among the 10.9 million that were exposed.
-(Equifax's breach website lets you know if you were potentially affected; it doesn't list the information on you that might have been pilfered.)
+(Equifax's breach website lets you know if you were potentially affected but it doesn't list the information on you that might have been pilfered.)
 But, if you ever filed a dispute with the credit bureau and/or gave them your driver's license number, you should probably change those digits.
 Which means you probably need to go to the DMV.
 It's really the only way to make sure your information stays safe going forward.

 You may want to also consider a credit freeze.
 A credit freeze blocks third-parties from checking your credit and keeps hackers from opening fake accounts in your name.
 Of course, if you want to really prevent any fraudulent activity, you'll probably want to pay for credit freezes at the other major credit bureaus TransUnion and Experian, too.
 (That's because a third-party could use any of the big three to check your credit, so just freezing your Equifax file leaves you exposed.)

 Get essential money news & money moves with the Easy Money newsletter.